ajisaac/center-content/README.md

 This plugin adds a simple icon to your browser.
 Click once to turn on, click again to turn off.
 It simply adds or removes 2 styles to the body of the current page.

-This plugin is complete, no other changes to be made.
+This plugin is mostly complete.
+May add a few enhancements, but only a few.

 ## Before and After